Dyadic representation theorem using smooth wavelets with compact support: Introduction

 \subsection{Acknowledgements}

-Both authors were supported by the Academy of Finland (project No. 314829).
+Both authors were supported by the Academy of Finland through project No. 314829 and through the Finnish Centre of Excellence in Randomness and Structure ``FiRST'' (project No. 346314).
 The second author is very grateful to his doctoral supervisor Prof. Tuomas Hyt\"onen for many discussions, giving him a lot of motivation on the subject and plenty of remarks helpful to improve the content and the exposition of this paper.
 Also, the second author would like to thank the Foundation for Education and European Culture (Founders Nicos and Lydia Tricha) for their financial support during the academic years 2017--2018, 2018--2019 and 2019--2020.

+The authors are grateful to the anonymous referees for their constructive comments that improved our presentation.